 While the precise details of these changes are a subject of variation, here is a synopsis of the GDPR and Cryptocurrency services, and, of a few trends that cryptocurrency service providers will need to comprehend to become GDPR compliant.

-Also, we can expect these services using software and tools that will show all personal data of an individual in a single location, and the ones that will enable users to make requests related to their data.
+Also, we can expect these services using software and tools that will show all personal data of an individual in a single location and ones that will enable users to make requests related to their data.

-The GDPR bounds service providers to provide precise, clear and laymen-language explanations of why and how an individual’s data is in use at a granular level.
-Thus, offering EU citizens the opportunity to know; if used for regulatory compliance, for operating a given service, or for revenue-generation and advertising.
+The GDPR bounds service providers to provide precise, clear, and layman-language explanations of why and how an individual's data is in use at a granular level.
+Thus, offering EU citizens the opportunity to know; if used for regulatory compliance, for operating a given service, or for revenue generation and advertising.